 Cornell Cashnet Privacy Statement

-The privacy and security of your personal information is the foremost consideration of Cashnet, administered by Blackboard.
-As part of the Cashnet service, the Office of the Bursar and Blackboard are completely committed to safeguarding your personal information and protecting your privacy.
+The privacy and security of your personal information is the foremost consideration of Cashnet, administered by Transact.
+As part of the Cashnet service, the Office of the Bursar and Cashnet are completely committed to safeguarding your personal information and protecting your privacy.

 Cashnet Service uses enrollee information under the following conditions:

 - Cashnet uses client personal information only in the delivery and payment of your Bursar account.

 - Cashnet keeps all of your profile information private and does not share it with any third parties.

 We will not disclose the information you provide unless acting under a good faith belief that such action is necessary to do the following:

 - Conform to legal requirements or comply with legal process.